sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           Noor and Hadi Go to Hogwarts
       - image: /img/archive/2017/11/Kaymak-Mustafa-300x300.jpg
-        subtitle: 'by Mustafa Kaymak, directed by Michael French'
+        subtitle: by Mustafa Kaymak, directed by Michael French
         text: >
           In a police station in southeastern Turkey, Kurdish journalist Ayca is interviewing a lieutenant about the disappearance of activists.
 Very